jansanz/geojson-viewer/README.md

 ==============

 This tool allows you to visualize a simple GeoJSON on top of Google Maps.
-Currently is able to parse simple polygons such as the ones that Apple Maps accepts.
+Currently it is able to parse simple polygons such as the ones that Apple Maps accepts.

 ## Demo